rondinif/pipeline-typescript/docs/index.md

+# rondinif/pipeline-typescript
+Create your first pipeline for a typescript project

 <!-- why -->
-# project's drivers
+## project's drivers
 I needed an simple anc basic example from which to learn how to create a [**build pipeline** on **azure devops**](https://docs.microsoft.com/it-it/azure/devops/pipelines/?view=azure-devops) from a **typescript project** , I didn't find any, I decided to create one myself

 <!-- how -->
-# how this sample was born
+## how this sample was born
 Luckily there is an [excellent guide](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline) to create a similar thing for **javascript** projects
 with its [source code on github](https://github.com/MicrosoftDocs/pipelines-javascript)